Building the Pamir Trail

 A shepherd’s caravan epic mountain journey across the Zerafshan Valley

 The Pamir Trail still does not have a confirmed route from the Zerafshan Valley to the Rasht region.
-Trail expert Christian Bleuer explored a remote mountain pass called Ti Shakh (4130m) in the heart of the Zerafshan Range to establish if this could be a route that’s suitable for hikers and free of any hassle from the border authorities.
-Watch his beautiful and informative film, giving an insight what it’s like to explore virtually uncharted territory in the wild mountains of Tajikistan.
+We explored a remote mountain pass called Ti Shakh (4130m) in the heart of the Zerafshan Range to establish if this could be a route that’s suitable for hikers and free of any hassle from the border authorities.
+Watch this beautiful and informative film, giving an insight what it’s like to explore virtually uncharted territory in the wild mountains of Tajikistan.
 See here or click on the map to view.

 Read More